fkrause98/vm-ssoo-mac/README.md

 sudo vagrant halt
 ```

-If you want to start it up again, simply run `sudo vagrant up --provider=qemu` again
+If you want to start it up again, simply run `sudo vagrant up --provider=qemu`.